 Abstract

 Background: Drinking water , sanitation, and hygiene (WASH) improvements are considered cornerstones to reduce diarrheal disease in low-income countries.
 However, recent trials have found no or mixed effects of household- and community-level WASH interventions on child health.
-Assessing whether these interventions reduce pathogens in the environment as an intermediate variable can illuminate whether limited health effects occur because the interventions do not lead to a cleaner environment.
+Assessing whether these interventions reduce pathogens in the environment as an intermediate can illuminate whether limited health effects occur because the interventions do not lead to a cleaner environment.
 Methods: We conducted a systematic review and individual participant data meta-analysis to assess the effects of WASH interventions on enteropathogens and microbial source tracking (MST) markers in environmental samples.
 We used covariate-adjusted regression models with robust standard errors to estimate intervention effects and pooled results across studies.
 Findings: We identified and received data from five randomized or quasi-experimental studies.
-Environmental sampling was mostly focused on sanitation interventions.
+Environmental sampling was primarily focused on sanitation interventions.
 Most individual studies found no effects on pathogens or MST markers in environmental samples, including drinking water, hands, soil and flies.
 We found a small but significant reduction in the prevalence of any pathogen in any sample type, with a pooled prevalence ratio of 0.94 (95% CI: 0.89, 0.99).
 There was no overall effect on MST markers, and no consistent differences in intervention effects by season, animal presence, urbanicity, study design, or intervention uptake.
 Interpretation: Few trials have measured pathogens or host-specific fecal markers in the environment.
 The small effect of sanitation interventions on pathogens in the environment is consistent with the lack of health impact in sanitation trials.
 Funding: The Bill & Melinda Gates Foundation.

 Research in context

 Evidence before this study.
 Children in areas with poor drinking water, sanitation, and hygiene conditions (WASH) experience increased diarrheal disease and reduced growth.
 Recent rigorous intervention studies on WASH improvements have shown mixed effects on reducing diarrheal disease in children and no improvements in child growth.
-Quantifying the effectWASH improvements have on reducing enteric pathogens in environmental samples may help elucidate if interventions successfully interrupt the causal path between poor WASH, environmental exposure to fecal pathogens, and child health.
-Most previous studies and meta-analyses to date on the effect of WASH interventions on fecal contamination in the environment have focused on fecal indicator bacteria, showing,ingreductions in water and hand contamination from water treatment and handwashing, respectively, but no effects from sanitation.
-However, limitations of fecal indicator bacteria as predictors of enteropathogens and disease risk limit the interpretation of these findings.
-We conducted a systematic review and individual participant data meta-analysis of WASH intervention studies that measured enteropathogens or microbial source tracking (MST) markers in the environment to see if interventions reduced the prevalence and abundance of these targets in drinking water, hand rinse, soil and fly samples.
+Quantifying the effect of WASH improvements on enteric pathogens in environmental samples may help elucidate if interventions successfully interrupt the causal pathway between poor WASH, environmental exposure to fecal pathogens, and child health.
+Most previous studies and meta-analyses on the effect of WASH interventions on fecal contamination in the environment have focused on fecal indicator bacteria (FIB.
+These studies have shown FIB reductions in water and on hands due to water treatment and handwashing, respectively, but no effects from sanitation.
+However, limitations of FIB as predictors of enteropathogens and disease risk limit the interpretation of these findings.
+We conducted a systematic review and individual participant data meta-analysis of WASH intervention studies that measured enteropathogens or microbial source tracking (MST) markers in the environment to see if interventions reduced the prevalence and abundance of these targets in drinking water, hand rinse, soil, and fly samples.